Prkr93/hang-in-there-boilerplate/README.md

 # Motivate Me
 Are you tired, run down, listless?
 Do you poop out a parties?
 Are you down in the dumps?

-Motivate me is here to help!
+Motivate Me is here to help!

 ## Learning Goals
 - Write clean, DRY JavaScript to store our data